Key Takeaways:

 Dividing Debt Acquired During Marriage

-Types of debt acquired during marriage include credit card balances, mortgages, auto financing, business loans, and things of that nature then get distributed between spouses.
+Types of debt acquired during marriage include credit card balances, mortgages, auto financing, business loans, and similar obligations, which are then distributed between spouses.

 No matter the name on the contract, Oregon presumes both spouses played a part in building that balance.
-Dividing debt in divorce is then subject to division in an equitable fashion.
+Dividing debt in divorce is then subject to equitable division.

 Pre-Marital Debt